Choice of Super

 - Member Online, a secure way to manage your account

-- Our Perth-based Member Services Centre
+- Our Perth-based Member Services Centre to help with you questions by phone or online

-- Our pay-for-service Simple Advice and Retirement Options Service
+- Our Retirement Options Service

 It's important to understand the consequences of changing your super

 Before you decide to change your super fund, you need to understand the unique benefits available to West State Super and Gold State Super members – and the consequences, including the tax implications, of changing your account.

 If you decide to transfer your super to another fund, your decision may be irreversible.
 Please read:

 - Choosing the best option for your super - if you’re a West State Super member

 - Choosing the best option for your super - if you’re a Gold State Super member

 We strongly recommend you seek financial advice to suit your personal circumstances before making a decision.